 Tip#6 Blending Chalk Paint On Furniture

 Paintbrushes should always be water-dampened before blending chalk paint.
 Your fine mist spray bottle of water (I use bottled water) is your best friend!
 Start by applying the same base color (yellow) in the area you want to blend.
 Using the fine mist spray bottle, lightly mist the water as you apply the paint.
 You’ll want a very thin coat of paint for the best results.
-Immediately apply a tiny amount of the second color (Pine Cone) and start blending the two colors together.
+Immediately apply a tiny amount of the second color (Pine Cone) and start blending the two colors.
 Be mindful that you now have a different color of paint on your brush so that you don’t brush over into another area.
 I use paper towels or cotton cloth to clean the brushes as I paint instead of water.
 Use the smallest amounts of paint.
-Remember, you’re not painting to cover the wood but to blend the two colors together.
+Remember, you’re not painting to cover the wood but to blend the two colors.

 This technique will take time and practice.
 Each time you blend a different color, use the base color (yellow) as your blending base for the other colors you apply.
 This creates a cohesive look and soon you’ll be blending paint like a pro.